knative/docs/docs/install/installing-istio.md

 You need:

 - A Kubernetes cluster created.
-- [`istioctl`](https://istio.io/docs/setup/install/istioctl/) (v1.5.4 or later) installed.
+- [`istioctl`](https://istio.io/docs/setup/install/istioctl/) (v1.4.10 or later) installed.

 ## Supported Istio versions

-The current known-to-be-stable version of Istio tested in conjunction with Knative is **v1.5.7**.
+The current known-to-be-stable version of Istio tested in conjunction with Knative is **v1.4.10**.
-Versions in the 1.5 line above **v1.5.4** should generally be fine too.
+Versions in the 1.4 line generally be fine too.
-Versions above the 1.5 line are under test but have not stabilized yet.
+Versions above the 1.4 line are under test but have not stabilized yet.

 ## Installing Istio